s-a-c/dotfiles/dot-config/zsh/docs/010-zsh-configuration/P2-RESOLUTION-SUMMARY.md

 ---

 *Compliant with AI-GUIDELINES.md (v1.0 2025-10-31)*
-*All P2 issues resolved or ready for implementation as of 2025-10-31*
+*All P2 issues resolved or ready for implementation as of 2025-11-01* *Last updated: 2025-11-01 after P2.4 resolution and merge to main*